chaplinjs/chaplin/README.md

 By releasing this code into the public, we’d like to start a community discussion on top-level application architecture.
 “Application” means everything above simple routing, individual models, views and their binding.

 Backbone is an easy starting point, but provides only basic, low-level patterns.
 Especially, Backbone provides little to structure an actual application.
 For example, the famous “Todos example” is not an application in the strict sense nor does it teach best practices how to structure Backbone code.
 In addition, we could not use many of Backbone’s features on moviepilot.com and were forced to re-implement others.
 For us, Backbone got usable by deriving, extending or even replacing its classes.
-To be fair, Backbone doesn’t intend to be an all-round framework so it wouldn’t be appropriate to blame Backbone for this limitations.
+To be fair, Backbone doesn’t intend to be an all-round framework so it wouldn’t be appropriate to blame Backbone for this well-known limitations.
 Nonetheless, most Backbone use cases clearly need a sophisticated application architecture.

 This example structure replaces the Backbone `Router` completely because it’s likely to become the kitchen sink of a Backbone application.
 Instead we’re using a routing approach similar to Rails.
 Our router looks like `routes.rb` in a Rails application.
 Our advice is to separate routing from the actual code which instantiates models and views.
 For this purpose, we chose to introduce controllers.
 Further, an application needs to separate the business logic from application state management and view management.
 For handling top-level UI changes, we introduced the `ApplicationView`.